MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id.md

 1. Select **Add permissions**.

 1. `GroupMember.Read.All` requires admin consent, so select **Grant/revoke admin consent for {tenant}**, and then select **Yes** when you're asked if you want to grant consent for the requested permissions for all accounts in the tenant.
-You need to be a Microsoft Entra ID tenant admin to do this.
+You need to be a Microsoft Entra ID tenant admin to do this action.

 ---